Masmiseim36/nxpSDK/boards/evkmimxrt1040/edgefast_bluetooth_examples/peripheral_beacon/readme.txt

 Running the demo
 ================
-Form the app_config.h file we can select witch application is starting.
+Form the app_bluetooth_config.h file we can select witch application is starting.
 Default Beacon (#define BEACON_APP 1) application is starting.
 To start the Eddystone set #define EDDYSTONE 1 and others to 0.
 To start the iBeacon set #define IBEACON_APP 1 and others to 0.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If BEACON_APP is 1 (and IBEACON_APP and EDDYSTONE are set to 0) the Beacon application is started.